-I created this pattern in Adobe Illustrator for the Flourish membership January 2020 challenge.
+I created this pattern for a challenge.
 The challenge was to choose a word to focus on this year and design a pattern or art inspired by the word.

 My 2020 mantra is, "Keep Going," so for the one-word challenge I shortened this to, "Go!"

 I wanted to do something with an abstracted stoplight motif.
 I used “View - Show Grid” and “View - Snap to Grid” to set up symmetrical circles.
 Here is my first attempt: